 Get Old Booklets to New People!

 Did you order more VO booklets than you were able to distribute?
-Please contact Anne (at) veganoutreach (dot) org and she can help put the booklets into the hands of new people.
+Please contact info (at) veganoutreach (dot) org and we can help put the booklets into the hands of new people.
 Thanks!

 Workplace Giving Season

 Many generous people give to Vegan Outreach via workplace giving programs like the Combined Federal Campaign.
 For most of these programs, a new campaign season has started.
 Please consider giving at work, if it is available to you.

 Even if this isn’t an option for you, please remember that all donations to Vegan Outreach are fully tax-deductible.
 Some employers, from Microsoft to Home Depot, will match your contribution, too.
 Please ask if your workplace has a charitable giving program.

 Together, we’ll get as many booklets to as many new people as possible.

 The 2011 edition of The World’s Greatest Newsletter® is now at the printer!

 Continuing our series of activist profiles, we’re happy to introduce Caleb Wheeldon, VO’s new Northwest Outreach Coordinator.

 Leafleting with Vegan Outreach is a simple and fun way to promote compassion towards animals.
 Since one leaflet, placed in the right hand at the right time, has the potential to save lives and prevent suffering, we’ll place millions of leaflets in the right hands, and at the right time.
 You can join us!